BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 The same goes for the economy which trys to commodify everything to further commodify things.
 Politics politicizes anything and sciences produces papers with 'facts' to get more funding for more papers with 'facts'.

-Even though Luhmann's termology is close to the termonology of computer science, we have to be careful.
+Even though Luhmann's termology is close to the terminology of computer science, we have to be careful.
 It is more helpful to think of these systems as interdependent organisms feeding on each other and equipped with the will to live than to think of hierarchical or well-structured computer or network systems.

-Aside from being *autopoetic*, social and psychic systems are also *symbiotic*, that is, their *co-evolution* is *interdependent*.
+Aside from being *autopoietic*, social and psychic systems are also *symbiotic*, that is, their *co-evolution* is *interdependent*.
 Just as the trees in the forest need water and animals to survive, politics needs money from the economy, attention from the media, and 'facts' from science.
 Media needs politics or science to produce news, and money to operate.
 The economy uses media, politics, and science to make profits.